Wax Removal from Travertine Tile

 When waxes or topical sealers are applied to travertine tile, it causes deterioration within the stone.
 Over time the travertine will start to wear down and can become unfixable.
 Now, by unfixable, I mean achieving the high gloss like shine becomes unattainable.

-Technically we can stop here for you but most people want the wax completely gone.
-After scrapping the surfaces and removing most of the wax, we do a process called honing.
-At this time we can know for sure what sheen we will be able to achieve for you.
+Technically, we can stop here for you, but most people want the wax completely gone.
+After scraping the surfaces and removing most of the wax, we do a process called honing.
+At this time, we can know for sure what sheen we will be able to achieve for you.
 Honing is a process of removing the top layers of travertine.
 It is like wet sanding.

 We use honing pads to remove any excess wax that did not come up and shine the entire floor to a semi-gloss.
 We tend to stop shine wise because the wax has damaged the stone underneath to the where the calcium in the stone can only help shine up to a semi-gloss.
 Sometimes we can polish the stone and achieve the gloss like shine but not always.